-The continent of Antarctica truly is one of the last great frontiers on earth.
-Our adventure to “the ice” is an amazing climbing expedition with most of the adventure taking place during the trip to the mountain!
+The continent of Antarctica is the last great frontier.
+Our adventure to “the ice” is an amazing climbing expedition with most of the adventure being the trip to the mountain itself!
 Feel the same climate and atmosphere that pushed the legendary Ernest Shackleton to his heroics in the famous Nimrod and Discovery expeditions as you pull sleds across the ice en route to climbing Mt.
 Vinson.
 At 16,067 feet, 4,897 meters, Mt.
-Vinson is the highest peak on the Antarctic continent and is located 600 miles from the South Pole.
-Climbing Vinson, can be equated to a “mini” Mount McKinley expedition, demanding and breathtakingly scenic, yet shorter in length. the highest point of Antarctica and one of the Seven Summits of the World.
+Vinson is the highest point on the Antarctic continent, and one of the Seven Summits, it’s located 600 miles from the South Pole.
+Climbing Vinson, feels like a “mini” Denali expedition, demanding and breathtakingly scenic (but shorter in length).

 The climb of Mt.
-Vinson is rather straightforward yet requires some technical glacier travel experience.
-Go Trek’s Craig Van Hoy requires previous glacier travel experience and preferably extensive winter camping experience as well.
+Vinson is straightforward, but does demand some technical glacier travel experience.
+Go Trek’s Craig Van Hoy requires previous glacier traversing experience and (preferably) extensive winter camping experience.
 An ascent of Mt.
-Vinson can be done in as little as one week but our itinerary includes plenty of time for acclimatization, rest, and most importantly weather delays.
-The cold, dry Antarctic climate is like nothing else you’ll experience.
+Vinson can be done in as little as one week but our itinerary includes plenty of time for acclimatization, rest, and weather delays.
+The cold, dry Antarctic climate is like nothing else you’ve experienced.

 Join GoTrek for your next adventure!
 Come and take part in an unforgettable experience!
 It is a climb like none other . . .

 Culture & Sightseeing